Late Presentment

 Prevention is Key

-Unfortunately, not all chargebacks are so easy to prevent.
 Merchants tend to rely on reason codes, which seldom tell the whole story.
 That’s why Chargebacks911® created Intelligent Source Detection™, a proprietary system that can determine the true cause of chargebacks.
 Once you know the true source, you can deploy the right tools.

-If you’d like more information on this revolutionary solution, or need help with other chargeback-related issues, contact us today.
+If you’d like more information on this revolutionary solution or need help with other chargeback-related issues, contact us today.

 FAQs

-What is credit card presentment?
+What is a late presentment?

-What is late presentment?
+What is payment presentment?